ehlowr0ld/hmr/packages/uvicorn-hmr/README.md

 > [!NOTE]
 > When you enable the `--reload` flag, it means you want to use the `fastapi-reloader` package to enable automatic HTML page reloading.
 > This behavior differs from Uvicorn's built-in `--reload` functionality.
+(See the configuration section for more details.)
 >
 > Server reloading is a core feature of `uvicorn-hmr` and is always active, regardless of whether the `--reload` flag is set.
 > The `--reload` flag specifically controls auto-reloading of HTML pages, a feature not available in Uvicorn.